Integrability breaking in the Rule 54 cellular automaton: Brief description of the Rule 54 model

-We work in a system with periodic boundary conditions (pbc).
-We label odd sites being $A$ type, the rest being $B$ type.
+We work in a system of $2L$ sites and periodic boundary conditions (pbc).
+Site indices labeled by an integer are referred to as being $A$ type, the rest being $B$ type.
 A unit cell consists of an adjacent pair of $A$ and $B$ sites.
 For convenience of notation we will only indicate the location of the unit cell by labeling the $i$'th site of $A$ type.
 E.g. for a system of 6 sites a state could be $\underline{s}=\us{1}{\ws\bss}\s\us{2}{\ws\ws}\s\us{3}{\bss\ws}$, where also for clarity of notation we will separate adjacent unit cells.
 From now on we will only label the necessary unit cells.